RichardLitt/2117.91USD/2-the-first-tweet.md

 Twitter said that I could reach more if I pay.
 It suggested $500, to reach 130k people.
 I don't think I need to spend that much money for that, and it also only said I could reach Canada, Quebec, or Montreal people.
 Screw that.
 I'll see if my local networks are interested, first.

 I need a few things:
-- [ ] A counter to show my progress
+- [x] A counter to show my progress
-- [ ] A way for people to feel involved besides just reading.
+- [x] A way for people to feel involved besides just reading.
 Twitter?

 I just renamed this post to 'The First Tweet' from 'Launching'.
 I'll need to remember to name sections appropriately.

+## Post mortem

+Ok, those first two things are done.
+Let's start using post-mortems to do this sort of thing.

+Oh, shoot, I never schedule the second post.
+Let's do that now.